MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 world and deciding the actions of all the NPCs is specifically the purview of the GM, it is only players that need to pay for the privilege.

+The GM can use declared aspects by the players to help collaboratively build the world by setting up the large-scale themes of the world while allowing the details to be filled in during play.
+This allows the players to shape the story while adding an element of surprise for the GM.

 #### Invoking Aspects

 Fate Points can be spent to invoke aspects for bonuses to rolls.
 To do so, the